 Myotherapy for Pain Relief

-Myotherapy can treat everything from acute and chronic pain to postural misalignments, sporting injuries and repetitive injuries.
-Whether you are in your old age and suffering from joint-related restrictions or an athlete who wants to improve your field performance and avoid any injuries, myotherapy can help you stay fit and enjoy optimal health and well being.
+Myotherapy can treat everything from acute and chronic pain to postural misalignments, sporting injuries and repetitive strain injuries.
+Whether you are suffering from joint-related restriction or an athlete who wants to improve your field performance and avoid injuries, myotherapy can help you stay active, fit and enjoy optimal health and well being.

 Myotherapy for Stress Relief

-Massage in general and myotherapy, in particular, is an effective tool used to treat muscular (myofascial) pain, but also very helpful in reducing stress and promoting feelings of wellbeing.
+Massage in general and myotherapy, in particular, is an effective tool used to treat muscular (myofascial) pain, but can also be very helpful in reducing stress and promoting wellbeing.
 Myotherapists use various forms of massage techniques such as muscle stretching, muscle energy techniques (METs), passive stretching, soft tissue massage, and trigger point therapy that result in improvement of blood circulation, reduction of muscle tension, reduction of stress hormones, and stimulation of the lymphatic system; all of which help reduce anxiety and depression, improve skin tone, and heighten mental alertness.

 Australia is a sports-loving nation; 1 in 5 Australians actively participate in some sort of competitive sports while others are engaged in non-competitive sports activities.
 But, with sports, there is always a danger of getting injured.
 The good news is that Myotherapy can help athletes not only prevent injuries before they even happen; it can also help them recover quickly from most sports-related injuries and improve their field/sports performance.
 Myotherapists use various modalities such as functional assessment, muscle and stress tests, joint mobilisation, dry needling, myofascial release, lymphatic drainage, tendon release, as well as strapping and sports specific rehabilitation to put athletes back on track.

-Myotherapy for Prenatal and Postnatal Care | How Myotherapy Can Help
+Prenatal and Postnatal Care With Myotherapy

-Pregnancy can be both an exciting as well as challenging time in a woman’s life.
-In addition to the fear and nervousness that comes with becoming a mother, changes in one’s body can be very stressful, both emotionally and physically.
+Pregnancy can be both an exciting and challenging time in a woman’s life.
+In addition to the fear and nervousness that comes with becoming a mother, changes in the body can be very stressful, both emotionally and physically.
 From general muscle soreness and aches to difficulty sleeping and mood swings, women experience a range of symptoms during the 9 months of their pregnancy.
 Since pregnant women cannot take many medications during their pregnancy, myotherapy and other forms of manual therapy by an experienced and well-qualified therapist are considered to be safe and can provide both the mother as well as the growing baby the much-needed relief.